Slowing Time with Carrington Ware

 Claudia Des Rosiers: Can you tell us about your creative process and guiding themes in your work?

-Carrington Ware: My creative process begins with curiosity—an interest in a new theme or subject that I want to explore.
+Carrington Ware: My creative process begins with curiosity—an interest in a new theme or subject I want to explore.
 From there, I dive into research, immersing myself in the topic until I have a fully formed idea to work from.
-After, my imagination and a sense of play takes over.
-This phase of play is essential—because that is what it is all about.
+After, imagination, experimentation, and a sense of play take over take over.
+This phase of play is essential—because that’s where the creative spark is kindled.

 Are there specific places or environments that influence you most as an artist, particularly as we explore the concepts of rest, renewal, and replenishment?

 The first place that comes to mind is home.
 When Miami becomes overwhelming, home is my escape.
-Sometimes the city’s energy can be too much, and retreating to a more rural area like where my family lives provides a sense of peace.
+Sometimes, the city’s energy can be taxing and retreating to a more rural area— like where my family lives—provides a sense of peace.
 At home, there’s land, space, and the freedom to do anything without the pressure of being seen.
-I can simply relax, cook, and unwind.
+I can simply relax, create, and unwind.

-Places that bring me back to rest and calm are those slower, unhurried spaces.
+Those slower, unhurried spaces bring me back to rest and calm.
 They give me time to reset and cultivate patience.

 What does rest mean for you?

-Rest, for me, is a luxury.
+Rest, for me, is a luxury and a right.
 When people think of luxury, they often imagine wealth, grand possessions, or excess, but I see rest as one of the most valuable luxuries—one that’s becoming increasingly unaffordable and unattainable in this life.
 It’s about actually having the chance to slow down.

-Rest also comes from having a support system—my close friends, my family, and the sense of home.
-Home, in particular, is a place of rest for me.
-It’s not just a physical space, but a source of support, where I can lean on.
-Rest is truly a luxury.
+Rest also comes from having a support system.
+Home, in particular, is a healing place for me.
+It’s more than a physical space; it’s a source of renewal.
+Rest, in nurturing environments, is medicinal.

 What can we do to offer artists more ease in their practice?

 Start by approaching artists with a clear plan, honesty, and integrity.
-Honest interactions are key...
-Too often, artists are placed in positions where they’re treated as if they are in service to others, or as if their work should be done in exchange for exposure.
+Honest interactions are key.
+Too often, artists are placed in positions where they’re treated as if they are in service to others, or like their work should be done in exchange for exposure.

 What are some of your biggest influences as an artist

-Within the art world, my biggest influences are my friends and the artists in my life—my support system.
-They’re my main celebrities, the ones I look to for inspiration and encouragement.
+Within the art world, my biggest influences are my friends and the artists in my life.
+They’re my main celebrities—the ones I look toward for inspiration and encouragement.
 These are the people who influence me the most.
-But if I were to name big names, I’d say Lorna Simpson, Carrie Mae Weems, and the collective E.A.T (Experiments in Art and Technology).
+If I were to name big names, I’d say Lorna Simpson, Amelia Bennett, Mendi + Keith Obadike, Manjit Thapp, and the collective E.A.T (Experiments in Art and Technology).

 What would your dream project look like?

-My dream project would be to create a film about my home in this reimagined Black sense of this very rural exclusionary place that I had to grow up in.
-It could be something like the A24 movie All Dirt Roads Taste of Salt, which is beautifully Black and rural—but my film would focus on my family and might not follow a strictly linear narrative.
+My dream project would be to create a film about my home in this reimagined Black sense of this very rural exclusionary place I had to grow up in.
+It could be something like the A24 movie All Dirt Roads Taste of Salt, which is beautifully Black and rural, but my film would focus on my family and might not follow a strictly linear narrative.

-This is important to me because of all the changes happening in my hometown: new people moving in, forests being cleared, fast food chains popping up...
+Memory-keeping is important to me because of all the changes happening in my hometown: new people moving in, forests being cleared, fast food chains popping up.
 I’d want to film and archive my hometown before it’s gone, preserving the essence of what it was.
 It would be a tribute to the place where I first learned to rest.

 MORE ABOUT THE ARTIST